EB‑2 National Interest Waiver (NIW): The Self-Petition Green Card — Loblack Strategy

 An EB‑2 NIW is not a simple form-filing exercise; it is an evidentiary argument.
 The difference between an approval and a Request for Evidence (RFE) leading to a denial is the sophistication of the legal brief accompanying your petition.

-The Loblack Strategy What General Attorneys Do Visa Consultants / AI Generators
+| The Loblack Strategy | General Immigration Attorneys | Visa Consultants / AI Generators |

 Endeavor Architecture.
-We do not just submit your resume.
-We work with you to define a highly specific "proposed endeavor" that perfectly aligns with current U.S. national interests (e.g., STEM, critical tech, public health).
+We define a highly specific "proposed endeavor" that perfectly aligns with current U.S. national interests (e.g., STEM, critical tech, public health). |

 Resume Re-packaging.
-They submit a stack of degrees and generic recommendation letters, hoping the USCIS officer connects the dots.
-This almost always triggers an RFE.
+Submit a stack of degrees and generic recommendation letters, hoping the USCIS officer connects the dots, triggering RFEs. |

 Unauthorized Practice.
-They use AI to write generic business plans that lack the legal terminology required by the Dhanasar framework, leading to swift denials.
+Use AI to write generic business plans that lack the required Dhanasar legal terminology, leading to swift denials. |

 Litigation-Style Briefs.
-We draft a comprehensive, heavily cited legal brief demonstrating exactly how your evidence satisfies all three prongs of the Matter of Dhanasar standard.
+We draft a comprehensive, heavily cited legal brief demonstrating exactly how your evidence satisfies all three prongs of the standard. |

 Form-Filling Focus.
-They focus merely on filling out the I‑140 correctly, treating the NIW like a standard family petition rather than an employment-based merit argument.
+Treat the NIW like a standard family petition rather than an employment-based merit argument. |

 No Legal Advocacy.
-They cannot act as your attorney of record, leaving you entirely alone to face USCIS scrutiny.
+Cannot act as your attorney of record, leaving you entirely alone to face USCIS scrutiny and denials. |

 Status Preservation.
-We audit your current F‑1, J‑1, or H‑1B status before filing.
-We ensure filing an immigrant petition (I‑140) will not jeopardize your current nonimmigrant status or future travel.
+We audit your current F‑1, J‑1, or H‑1B status before filing to ensure the I‑140 will not jeopardize your current nonimmigrant status or future travel. |

 Blind Filings.
-They file the I‑140 without warning an F‑1 student that demonstrating immigrant intent could cause massive issues at the border or consulate.
+File the I‑140 without warning F‑1 students that demonstrating immigrant intent will cause massive issues at the border. |

 No Status Analysis.
-Consultants do not understand unlawful presence or dual intent, putting your entire U.S. future at risk.
+Consultants do not understand unlawful presence or dual intent, putting your entire U.S. future at risk. |

 The 3-Prong "Matter of Dhanasar" Framework